Forex Education

 What are the Lagging Indicators?

-Lagging indicators represents indicators that are created based on past historical prices without any future price prediction.
-For example, most of the standard MetaTrader technical indicators are lagging indicators because they do not predict future price movement, only indicating the current price action or price levels behavior.
+Lagging indicators represent indicators that show on the chart delayed signals without any future price prediction.
+For example, most of the standard MetaTrader technical indicators are leading indicators because indicating the current price action or price level behavior without delay.

 Following are some examples of the commonly used lagging indicators in the stock market: